viniciuschioratto/book/README.md

 ### Book
 The book API provide the following options:
 - Create a new book
+  - When we are creating a new book we need to provide the type and we have the following options:
+    - NEW_RELEASE
+    - REGULAR
+    - OLD_EDITION
 - Update a book
 - Delete a book
   - It is a logical delete
   - As the purchase will be associated with a book, we can't delete a book that has a purchase associated
 - Get a book by Id
 - Get all books active
+  - List all books that are active in the database

 ### User
 The user API provide the following options: